Create a Model in Laravel: A Step-by-Step Guide for Developers

 • Object-Relational Mapping (ORM).
 Laravel leverages the concept of ORM.
 This means models act as objects that represent database rows.
 It makes the intuitive to work with data using an object-oriented approach.

 Thus, using Laravel models you can interact with your database in a more organized and maintainable way.
-This promotes cleaner code and simplifies the process of managing your application’s data.
+This promotes cleaner code and simplifies the process of managing your the data of your Laravel application.

 How to Create a Model in Laravel?